 People with the same mindsets, competencies and interests will use similar frames of reference to solve problems.
 Homogeneity within teams increases the tendency to focus on assumptions and past experiences rather than considering the current situation on its own merits; such teams are less factual in their approach to problem-solving.

 But a diverse team provides a viewpoint that challenges assumptions.
 The differing experiences and attitudes of team members provide a backdrop which offers fuller consideration of the issues at hand.
-The result is a resourcefulness, resilience and innovation which is absent from more narrow-minded organizational cultures.
+The result is a resourcefulness, resilience and innovation which is less observed in more narrow-minded organizational cultures.
 Diversity creates freshness and vitality.

 On the other hand, diversity can also create divergence.
 People can get so caught up in their particular difference that they begin to pull in a direction different from that set by the leadership.
 Diversity can encourage the development of clannish behavior, the emergence of cliques and formation of silos within the organization, as people acquire an ‘us against them’ mindset.